ThinkingInTypes/ThinkingInTypes.github.io/Chapters/10_Structural_Typing.md

 We can do the same with our own protocols.

 To define a generic protocol, we use `TypeVar` and put the type variable in brackets after `Protocol` when defining the class ([Python Protocols: Leveraging Structural Subtyping – Real Python](https://realpython.com/python-protocol/#:~:text=class%20GenericProtocol%28Protocol,T%3A)).
-Let’s say we want to define a simple container protocol that yields items of some type.
+Let’s say we want to define a container protocol that yields items of some type.
 We can make it generic so that a `Container[int]` will be a protocol for "container of ints" and `Container[str]` for "container of strings," but both are based on the same generic interface.
 For example: